Using the FRITZ!DECT radiator control in the FRITZ!Box home network

 - Click "OK" to save the settings.

-Since radiator controls operate according to the DECT ULE (Ultra Low Energy) standard, they only communicate with the FRITZ!Box at greater intervals to save energy and minimize DECT radiation.
+Since radiator controls operate according to the DECT ULE (Ultra Low Energy) standard, they only communicate with the FRITZ!Box at longer intervals to save energy and minimize DECT radiation.
 As a result, it can take 15 minutes for the settings to be transferred to the radiator control.
 It can take up to 60 minutes during vacation switching and the phase when the radiator is turned off.
 To transmit the settings immediately, just push any button on the radiator control.

 AVM Section Navigation